soumya-ranjan-sahoo/academic-webprofile/content/authors/admin/_index.md

   url: https://saarland-informatics-campus.de/en/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests fall under the broad theme of Information Systems, spanning the areas of Information Retrieval, Information Extraction, Knowledge Bases, Natural Language Processing, Representation Learning, and Graph Machine Learning.
-More recently I am studying topics on fairness, explainability, and privacy in modern AI systems.
+More recently I am working on language representation learning using large language models and graphs.

 # Interests to show in About widget
 interests: